“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 This continues with tonnes of other myths and assumptions that are made on social media.
 Doesn’t matter if it’s YouTube, Instagram, Reddit or Facebook.

-Trust me, you don’t need these programmes.
+Trust me, you don’t need these programs.
 Just make yourself a picture of what the basics of training and nutrition are.
 Consistently learn more, experiment and try out what works for yourself what does not.

 Nobody can predict what’s best for you, especially without having met you in person or seen you working out.